 David Cappaert, Michigan State University, Bugwood.org

-Shawn Banks is the Consumer Horticulture Agent with NC Cooperative Extension in Johnston County.
-You may reach him at [email protected]
+Shawn Banks is a Consumer Horticulture Agent with NC Cooperative Extension.
+You may reach him at email@example.com.